top of page

 Assorted mushrooms on a dark slate background, featuring enoki, oyster, and shimeji varieties.
 Vibrant colors and diverse textures.

-Mushrooms are widely used in Japanese cooking from soups to stir-fries.
+Mushrooms are widely used in Japanese cooking, from soups to stir-fries.

 They contain compounds that support immune function and overall balance.
-They also add natural umami, making meals satisfying without needing heavy seasoning.
+They also add natural umami, making meals satisfying without needing heavy seasoning!

 Bowls of textured soy protein chunks and granules on a wooden table, surrounded by scattered soybeans.
 Brown and beige tones dominate.